 Recent Publications from PubMed

-- Neurosyphilis Increases HIV-associated Central Nervous System Inflammation but Does Not Explain Cognitive Impairment in HIV-infected Individuals with Syphilis.Ho EL, Maxwell CL, Dunaway SB, Sahi SK, Tantalo LC, Lukehart SA, Marra CMClinical infectious diseases : an official publication of the Infectious Diseases Society of America.
-2017 May; :
+- Neurosyphilis Increases Human Immunodeficiency Virus (HIV)-associated Central Nervous System Inflammation but Does Not Explain Cognitive Impairment in HIV-infected Individuals With Syphilis.Ho EL, Maxwell CL, Dunaway SB, Sahi SK, Tantalo LC, Lukehart SA, Marra CMClinical infectious diseases : an official publication of the Infectious Diseases Society of America.
+2017 Sep; 65 6: 943-948

 - Haemophilus ducreyi DNA is detectable on the skin of asymptomatic children, flies and fomites in villages of Papua New Guinea.Houinei W, Godornes C, Kapa A, Knauf S, Mooring EQ, González-Beiras C, Watup R, Paru R, Advent P, Bieb S, Sanz S, Bassat Q, Spinola SM, Lukehart SA, Mitjà OPLoS neglected tropical diseases.
 2017 May; 11 5: e0004958

 - Klegarth AR, Ezeonwu CA, Rompis A, Lee BPY, Aggimarangsee N, Chalise M, Cortes J, Feeroz M, Molini BJ, Godornes BC, Marks M, Schillaci M, Engel G, Knauf S, Lukehart SA, Jones-Engel LEmerging infectious diseases.
 2017 05; 23 5: 816-819